skip to content

 Key interests: Fundamental studies of atomically thin two-dimensional transition metal dichalcogenides (TMDs), electronic and electrochemical properties, phase transformations in monolayered materials and utilization of phases for catalysis and energy storage

-Prof. Ruchi Choudhary
+Prof. Ruchi Choudhary (on sabbatical)

 Engineering, School of Technology